reactorlabs/RhoVec/semantics.md

      * If the boolean vector is too short, it is recycled.
      * The boolean vector is converted to a positional vector.
-     * If the replacement vector is shorter than the positional vector, it gets recycled.
-If it is too long, it gets truncated.
+     * If the replacement vector is shorter than the positional vector, it gets recycled, but only if the number of elements being replaced is a multiple of the replacement length.

-  * `E_Subset1_Negative1_Assign` and `E_Subset1_Negative2_Assign`: Similar to
+  * `E_Subset1_Negative_Assign`: Similar to `E_Subset1_Negative`, subsetting
-    `E_Subset1_Negative1` and `E_Subset1_Negative2`, subsetting takes negative
-    indices; either a vector of positive numbers is negated, or the vector contains negative numbers.
+    takes negative indices; either a vector of positive numbers is negated, or the vector contains negative numbers.
 The elements excluded by these indices are updated by the RHS.
     * If a negative index is out of bounds, it is ignored.
     * Repeated indices are ignored.
     * `NA`s are not allowed as indices.
     * Internally, the negative vector is converted to a boolean vector, which is then converted to a positional vector.
-    * Assignment follows the same rules as `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`, where the length of the index vector must be a multiple of the length of the replacement vector.
-Furthermore, the replacement vector is either truncated or recycled to achieve the correct length.
+    * Assignment follows the same rules as `E_Subset1_Positive_Assign`, where the length of the index vector must be a multiple of the length of the replacement vector.
+Furthermore, the replacement vector is recycled to achieve the correct length, but only if the number of elements to replace is a multiple of the replacement length.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within